kirlf/CSP/FEC/Convolutional codes modeling.md

 > Use reference books to select polynomial with required code rate.

-In practice, the encoding procedure can be implemented as the work with the [Trellis structures](https://www.gaussianwaves.com/tag/trellis-diagram/) that simplifies all of the routines to the transactions beatween the some predefined states with the predefined outputs.
+In practice, the encoding procedure can be implemented as the work with the [Trellis structures](https://www.gaussianwaves.com/tag/trellis-diagram/) that simplifies all of the routines to the transactions between the some predefined states with the predefined outputs.

 <details>
   <summary> Nice illustrations by M. Sc.
 Dipl.-Ing.
 (FH) Marko Hennhöfer </summary>